 As an aside, I’m from the San Francisco Bay Area and have loved living in Chicago for the last nine years, unfortunately it looks like the secret is getting out.

 As a result, you have major employers like McDonald’s moving their headquarters to the West Loop.
 Facebook, Google, and Motorola (and many others) are also moving downtown from the suburbs and/or investing heavily in downtown office space.
 As a result of these changing preferences, developers have shifted focus from condo and single family home development in 2002-2008 to luxury apartments in downtown urban areas.

-That’s why we think 10,000 new apartment units hit Chicago in 2018, the majority of which were at ‘luxury’ price points closer to downtown.
+That’s why we think 10,000 new apartment units hit the Chicago rental market in 2018, the majority of which were at ‘luxury’ price points closer to downtown.

 Why ‘luxury’?
 Land in Chicago is expensive and construction costs are among the highest in the country, which means the only way to make the numbers work as a developer is to charge ‘luxury’ prices and/or make units smaller.

 There’s more to it than this, but in general these are the trends driving the construction of larger (200+ unit) buildings that generally have smaller units and unbelievable amenities across downtown Chicago.

 At the beginning of 2019, we thought developers might be saturating the high-end of the market, but those new expensive buildings filled up!

 Well— let’s start with what had to happen.
 A lot of highly paid people and jobs moved to Chicago, even as net migration turned negative citywide.
 Anecdotally, I never thought I’d see 1-bedroom apartments rent for over $3,000/month in Chicago when I moved here from New York City in 2010.
 But they’re here (at One Bennett Park, 465 N Park, 2 W Delaware, to name a few) and they’re renting!